EasyScience/EasyApp/EXAMPLES.md

   $ python3 main.py
   ```

-### Type III Examples: BasicPy and IntermediatePy
+### Type III Examples: BasicPy and IntermediatePy (Python runtime with Py backend)

+These examples demonstrate how to use a Python runtime to execute the QML frontend and a Python backend.

 These examples can be run through Python in the same way as Type II described above.
-These examples have a Python-based backend and a python proxy object created in `main.py` that is exposed to QML.
+These examples have a Python-based backend (proxy object),  which is created in `main.py` and then get exposed to QML.
 Communication between the Qt QML frontend and the Python backend occurs through this python proxy.

 #### Possible Issues